EU finance chiefs grapple with economic fallout from attack

 Finance ministers of the 19 countries that use the euro gathered Friday in Paris to weigh the economic fallout of Russia’s invasion of Ukraine and the resulting European Union sanctions.
 The EU, and allies like the U.S., are trying to starve Russia of international capital and key industrial technologies.

-The finance talks will be “devoted exclusively to the Ukrainian question, to the economic consequences and to what we can do to protect our economies,” French Finance Minister Bruno Le Maire told reporters in televised remarks.
+“These sanctions will have an impact on our economies,” French Finance Minister Bruno Le Maire told reporters after the talks.
+“But what is at stake are our values of liberty.”

-At an emergency meeting Thursday evening, EU government heads approved new penalties that aim to make Russian President Vladimir Putin pay a hefty price for an invasion that has rattled the post-Cold War security order.
-The sanctions will be finalized and submitted for approval to EU foreign ministers Friday.
+The EU agreed to a package of penalties that includes freezing the assets of Russian President Vladimir Putin and Foreign Minister Sergey Lavrov following an invasion that has rattled the post-Cold War security order.

-They target Russia’s financial, oil and transport industries and cover goods with both military and civilian uses.
-Like the U.S., the measures stop short of excluding Russia from the SWIFT international payments system — a move Ukraine demanded but some EU countries, including Germany, resisted.
+The measures also target Russia’s banking sector, oil refineries and defense industry.
+Like the U.S., the measures stop short of excluding Russia from the SWIFT international payments system.

-While the EU’s 27 national leaders said the sanctions would “impose massive and severe consequences on Russia for its action,” some acknowledged pain also would be felt in Europe.
+Some EU leaders acknowledged the pain of sanctions also would be felt in Europe.

 “All these measures are going to be expensive, also for us,” Luxembourg Prime Minister Xavier Bettel said Thursday.
 “But peace also has a price.”